 COVID-19 Has Killed Public Transport.
-How Will It Recover?A BRINK Q&A with International Consultant of Public Transit Planning and Policy
+How Will It Recover?A BRINK Q&A with

 Around the world, public transit ridership has been devastated by the lockdowns and social distancing related to coronavirus.
 According to most estimates, ridership levels are at least 70% below pre-crisis levels, with some areas losing even more, especially on longer-distance and commute-oriented services.
 San Francisco’s BART system, for example, has lost 93% of its riders.